Tools for the Secondary School AT

 safe sports school award

 Safe Sports School Award: The Safe Sports School award recognizes secondary schools that take the crucial steps to keep their athletes free from injuries.
 Schools must fulfill specific athlete safety criteria to qualify for this elite distinction, including the creation of a comprehensive athletic health care system and the coordination of pre-participation physical examinations.
+The following districts and state associations offer grants for the Safe Sports School Award:

 the career center employment grant